How to Find a Reliable Supplier in China: The Ultimate 2026 Sourcing Guide

 3. Legal Representative

-Make sure the person you’re speaking with matches the company’s records—this helps prevent supplier fraud.
+Every company has an official registered owner.
+Make sure the person you’re speaking with matches the company’s records to prevent you from supplier fraud.

 How to Choose Between Alibaba and a Sourcing Agent for China Importation